UK Prime Minister Boris Johnson to return to COP26 to urge action - ExBulletin

 So far, the conference has produced announcements that have made headlines in areas such as ending coal power, financing green technologies and reversing deforestation.
 But the nearly 200 nations present are still far from reaching a deal that could limit global warming to the internationally agreed target of 1.5 degrees Celsius (2.7 degrees Fahrenheit) above pre-industrial levels.

-Johnsons office said issues being considered include a common timeline for national emission reduction commitments and an agreed methodology for countries to report on their climate action – mechanisms that can be used to compel countries to meet their commitments.
+Johnson’s office said issues being discussed include “a common timeline for national commitments on emission reductions and an agreed methodology for countries to report on their climate action” – mechanisms that can be used to force countries to honor their commitments.

-There is also a broken promise by rich countries to give more money to countries most vulnerable to climate change – often the developing countries that have done the least to cause it.
+There is also a broken promise by rich countries to give more money to countries most vulnerable to climate change – often the developing countries that have done the least to bring it about.

 Johnson, along with UN Secretary-General Antonio Guterres, will meet with government officials, negotiators and civil society groups in a bid to build momentum for the talks.

-Johnson said climate change is bigger than any country and it’s time for nations to put aside their differences and come together for our planet and our people.
-We must do everything we can if we want to keep 1.5 ° C within reach.
+Johnson said climate change “is more important than any country and it is time for nations to put aside their differences and come together for our planet and our people.”
+We must do everything we can if we want to keep 1.5 ° C within reach. “

 COP26 is due to end on Friday, although talks could stretch out longer.